|

 ·

-points are given for willingness, straightness, loose reins and an
+for willingness, straightness, loose reins and an eye

-eye appealing, athletic approach, jump and landing by the horse.
+appealing, athletic approach, jump and landing by the

 ·